chrisnathan20/mybnb-react-java-sql/README.md

 - No Input validation therefore entering NULL values or misformatted values may cause web app to crash due to failed database operations

 - Not all reports are fully implemented due to time constraint

+- No real way to update 'upcoming' listings to completed real time